 Sometimes, arthritis or injury affects only part of the knee joint.
 Doctors may replace damaged bone and tissue with an artificial joint piece, preserving healthy bone and tissue.

 Surgeons use smaller incisions in partial knee replacement, so it is less invasive than total knee replacement surgery.
-This option may be right for you if your knee has good range of motion and stable ligaments.
+This option may be right for you if your knee has a good range of motion and stable ligaments.

 Regenerative medicine